Reviews You Can Rely On

 Ventilation

-With 21 ventilation holes spread out over the front, sides, and rear of the helmet, the Meteor is one of the most ventilated helmets that you can choose.
+With 21 ventilation holes spread out over the helmet's front, sides, and rear, the Meteor is one of the most ventilated helmets you can choose.

 In particular, there are two large and wide vents on the front of the helmet, a location that seems to have a greater bearing on how cool one feels while wearing it, as it allows wind or air to enter over the forehead and pass out the sides or rear of the helmet.

-petzl meteor climbing helmet review - with a large amount of vents on both sides of the helmet, and...
+petzl meteor - with a large amount of vents on both sides of the helmet, and...

 With a large amount of vents on both sides of the helmet, and smaller ones in the front and back, there is ample room for heat to escape and air to flow in to cool one off.

 We found the headlamp attachment system on this helmet to be one of the best.
 It features two low-profile orange clips with small teeth on the front that are relatively flexible and easy to slide a headlamp strap up underneath.
-On the back of the helmet is found a single V-shaped elastic bungee held in place with a small hook that closes over the top of a headlamp strap, and can hold ski goggle straps in place.
+On the back of the helmet is a single, V-shaped elastic bungee held in place with a small hook that closes over the top of a headlamp strap.
+This setup is also designed to hold ski goggle straps in place.

 Durability

-petzl meteor climbing helmet review - the meteor is so light that there is no style of climbing we...
+petzl meteor - the petzl meteor is so light that there is no style of climbing we...

-This helmet is not cheap, but is right around average for a lighter weight EPS foam helmet.
-There are several other helmets in this review that have a similar design and price.
-However, among these, we feel the Meteor is the best, and so think it presents solid value.
+This helmet is not cheap, but is right around the average price for a lighter-weight EPS foam helmet.
+Several other helmets in this review have a similar design and price.
+However, when compared side-by-side with its direct competition, the Meteor is the most versatile based on performance, weight, and certification.

-petzl meteor climbing helmet review - the meteor presents the best value for lightweight helmets because...
+petzl meteor - the meteor presents the best value for lightweight helmets because...

 The Meteor presents the best value for lightweight helmets because it is both relatively affordable and performs better than its similar EPS foam competitors.